will3g/Golang-boilerplates/go-wtih-rabbitmq/README.md

 # Golang with RabbitMQ Boilerplate
 The **go-with-rabbitmq** service is a simple Go application that connects to a RabbitMQ message broker and publishes a message to a queue.
-The application uses the ```github.com/streadway/amqp``` package to interact with RabbitMQ.

 ![Dashboard RabbitMQ](https://imgur.com/xCUd8bh.png)